 In recent years, the United States and other countries have tightened regulations against corrupt practices such as bribing or improperly giving gifts to foreign public officials, and the level of standards demanded for prevention of corruption is increasing globally.

-out methods for preventing corruption in April 2013.
-Since then, the
+and set out methods for preventing corruption in April 2013.
+Since

-Company has implemented full-scale initiatives starting with the head
+then, the Company has implemented full-scale initiatives starting

-office, where it began conducting e-learning focusing solely on the
+with the head office, where it began conducting e-learning focusing

-of its anticorruption rules, and other initiatives in May 2013.
-At
+enforcement of its anticorruption rules, and other initiatives in

-the same time, the Company began screening gifts, entertainment and
+May 2013.
+At the same time, the Company began screening gifts, entertainment

-engagement of agents and other third parties, etc. that pose a high
+and engagement of agents and other third parties, etc. that pose a

-risk of corruption.
-Sojitz plans to expand these initiatives to all
+high risk of corruption.
+Sojitz plans to expand these initiatives

-Group companies in Japan and overseas to quickly ensure a high level
+to all Group companies in Japan and overseas to quickly ensure a high

 Sojitz Corporation is member of TRACE International, the world's leading anti-bribery standard setting organization.
 We initially completed a TRACEcertification due diligence review in November 2015 and received the TRACE Certificate, underscoring Sojitz Corporation’s commitment to transparency and integrity in international commercial transactions.
 The membership and TraceCertification is updated annually.